kailash-manasarovar/statement/docs/timeline/2023/july.md

 - The amount of views on these tweets is unprecedented given I had zero activity on this account only weeks before.
 - Currently, May 2025, I also have near zero activity on this account.
-- I will be followed by numerous porn and other fake accounts; including accounts with pictures of men I would see in Dénia streets, relentless stalker accounts that suggested the Lopez Cano family, made up crypto accounts, even new crypto coins which seemed to be made for me specifically.
+- I will be followed by numerous porn and other fake accounts; including accounts with pictures of men I would see in Dénia streets, relentless stalker accounts that suggested the Lopez Cano family, made up crypto accounts, even new crypto coins which seemed to have been generated for me specifically.
-- The criminal resources put into terrorizing me were enormous but I had no idea about that until around a year later.
+- The criminal resources put into terrorizing me were enormous but I didn't realize this until around a year later.
-- Until then, I think I'm being terrorized by bored misogynist idiots with nothing better to do with their lives.
+- Until then, I believe I'm being terrorized by bored misogynist idiots with nothing better to do with their lives.

 ## Urgent staff meetings at the conservatory